alexander-koch/golem/Bytecode.md

 ### Function calls

-All argument are first pushed on the stack, from first to last.
+All argument are pushed on the stack, from first to last.
 Then the number of arguments is pushed, followed by the current frame pointer and program counter.
 The frame pointer becomes the stack pointer, the pc is assigned to the new address.